maximlapitan/rasa_library_project/README.md

 > **Your input** ->  how to register

 > Check your email.
-It should be an email from julia.vollbrecht@th-deg.de.
+It should be an email from <julia.vollbrecht@th-deg.de>.
 Inside this email you will be able to find instructions of registration.
 Good luck!

 ### 1.5.5. exam_reg_procedure